 Health Sector Architects Group and Health Information Standards Organisation (HISO) joint technical working groups are underway to update and develop the reference architectures and information standards that enable a digital health ecosystem.

-Each of the three working groups has produced draft outputs that are open for feedback and comment.
+Architecture and standards working groups have produced outputs that are open for feedback and comment:

 - Connecting Health Security Matrix (PDF, 808 KB)

 - Digital Identity Use Cases (Word, 20 KB)

 Besides feedback on the detail contained in each of these documents, views are sought on the principles and broad themes that are emerging.